| By Dave Foxall

 Healthcare Industry Payroll Issue #4: Joint Employment and Employees or Employees

 One peculiarity of the healthcare industry is that employers often engage people (e.g. doctors, researchers, etc.) who have their own staff.
 For the healthcare employer, having clear, tightly-written policies, procedures, and practices in place indicating who is, and who is not, an employee is critical to avoiding potential liability for the wages of these individuals.
 Furthermore, such policies should extend to clear guidelines on the sourcing of temporary staff, including independent contractors, particularly when using multiple staffing agencies as a single individual may be registered with several agencies and be performing multiple positions.
-A cautionary example is provided by global legal firm, Proskauer: “In 2008, the Second Circuit Court of Appeals found that a nursing assistant who was placed at one hospital by three referral agencies was entitled to overtime from the hospital as a joint-employer, even though she never worked more than 40 hours per week for any one referral agency.”
+A cautionary example is provided by global legal firm, Proskauer: “The Second Circuit Court of Appeals found that a nursing assistant who was placed at one hospital by three referral agencies was entitled to overtime from the hospital as a joint-employer, even though she never worked more than 40 hours per week for any one referral agency.”